The harvest is plentiful, but the laborers are few. Therefore pray earnestly to the Lord...

 • Dehra Dun in North India is selected as the location for beginning a Bible College.

-• Late 1986, Dr. Janie Fountain New (from Georgia) is called to donate funds in memory of her husband to begin the college.
+• Late 1986, Dr. Janie Fountain New (from Georgia) is moved by the Holy Spirit to donate funds in memory of her husband to begin the college.

 • A registered charitable and educational society is formed – Good News for India.